r-lib/lintr/paper/paper.md

 #> [1] 113
 ```

 Naturally, we can't discuss all of them here.
-To see details about all
+To see the most up-to-date
-available linters, we encourage readers to see
+details about all the available linters, we encourage readers to visit
 <https://lintr.r-lib.org/dev/reference/index.html#individual-linters>.

 We will showcase one linter for each kind of common problem found in R